How to Make Watermelon Gazpacho at Home

 Chef Chris Lamond's Watermelon Gazpacho

-I received this recipe from Chef Chris Lamond who is the new chef at Radnor Valley CC.
+I received this recipe from Chef Chris Lamond, the new chef at Radnor Valley CC.
 He grew up and worked in Florida where this version of watermelon gazpacho is quite popular.

 From Chef Chris